 The brand on the homepage is almost never the legal entity onboarding you.
 A broker called Generic Brokers Limited might operate three regulated subsidiaries (Generic UK Ltd, Generic EU Ltd, Generic AU Pty Ltd) and one offshore unregulated subsidiary that takes overflow from countries the regulated entities cannot serve.

 The disclosure document will name the entity assigned to your jurisdiction.
 Find that name.
-Then go to the public register of the regulator named on the page (FCA in the UK, CySEC in the EU, ASIC in Australia, etc.) and search the entity name there.
+Then go to the public register of the regulator named on the page (the FCA Register in the UK, the CySEC register in Cyprus, the ASIC register in Australia) and search the entity name there.
 Read the licence scope.
 Confirm that the activities the entity is licensed to provide actually include the products you intend to trade.

 Two: The negative balance protection clause

 Negative balance protection means that if the market gaps against you while you are leveraged and the broker cannot close your position before it goes deeply negative, the broker eats the loss rather than billing you for the difference.
-It is mandatory for retail clients in the EU and UK.
-It is not mandatory in many other jurisdictions.
+It is mandatory for retail clients across the EU and UK under ESMA Decision (EU) 2018/796, adopted under Article 40 of MiFIR and subsequently made permanent by national regulators.
+The same protection has been retained by the FCA in the UK after Brexit.

 The clause should appear in the risk warning document with the precise wording "negative balance protection applies to retail clients" or similar.
-If it is missing, ambiguous, or qualified ("up to a limit of"), the customer can in principle owe the broker more money than they deposited.
-This has happened in real flash-crash events, including the SNB removing the EUR/CHF floor in January 2015 and oil futures going negative in April 2020.
+If it is missing, ambiguous, or qualified ("up to a limit of"), or if the entity onboarding you is offshore and outside MiFIR’s scope, the customer can in principle owe the broker more money than they deposited.
+This has happened in real flash-crash events, including the Swiss National Bank removing the EUR/CHF floor in January 2015 (which produced large negative balances for retail clients of FXCM and Alpari) and the WTI crude oil futures contract settling at minus $37.63 on 20 April 2020.

 Three: The order execution policy

-Brokers regulated under MiFID II in Europe and the equivalent regimes elsewhere are required to publish an order execution policy.
+Brokers regulated under MiFID II are required to publish an order execution policy.
 It is usually a separate PDF, often hosted at /legal/best-execution-policy or similar, and it tells you something the marketing pages will not: who actually fills your trades.

 You are looking for two things in this document.
-First, whether the broker fills your trades against an external venue (a regulated exchange, a multilateral trading facility, or another bank's market) or against its own book.
-The latter, called "principal" or "B-book" execution, is not inherently bad, but it changes the broker's incentive structure in ways the customer should be aware of.
-When you lose money on a B-book trade, the broker keeps the loss.
-This is a legal arrangement the regulators have signed off on, but it puts the broker on the other side of your trade.
+First, whether the broker fills your trades against an external venue (a regulated exchange, a multilateral trading facility, or another bank’s market) or against its own book.
+The latter, called principal or "B-book" execution, is not inherently bad, but it changes the broker’s incentive structure in ways the customer should be aware of: when you lose money on a B-book trade, the broker keeps the loss.
+This is a legal arrangement that regulators have signed off on, but it puts the broker on the other side of your trade.

-Second, look for the broker's own published execution quality statistics.
-Under MiFID II these are mandatory annual disclosures, called RTS 27 reports historically and sometimes appearing under different names now.
-They show, for the broker's most-traded venues, the average price improvement, the slippage on stop orders, and the percentage of orders that were filled within a defined band of the quoted price.
+Second, look for the broker’s own published execution quality statistics.
+Under MiFID II these were the RTS 27 quarterly reports up to 2021 and now appear under firm-specific names following ESMA’s 2021 review of the regime.
+They show, for the broker’s most-traded venues, the average price improvement, the slippage on stop orders, and the percentage of orders filled within a defined band of the quoted price.

 Four: The withdrawal policy